-Byron Reece Trail at Neels Gap: The Hike
+Byron Reece Trail at Neels Gap: the hike

-The Byron Reece Trail hikes the stunningly beautiful Blood Mountain Wilderness in the shadow of Blood Mountain, the highest peak on the Appalachian Trail in Georgia.
-The hike departs the Byron Reece Trail parking area (view trail maps and driving directions), catching views of a small waterfall at the shady trailhead.
+The trail hikes through a lush forest in the shadow of Blood Mountain, the highest peak on the Appalachian Trail in Georgia.
+The adventure starts from the trail’s just-off-the-highway trailhead (view trail maps and driving directions), catching views of a small waterfall at the shady trailhead.
 The waterfall spills through a small ravine, tumbling over rounded boulders as Shanty Branch Creek exits an old, stone-piled bridge.

-Up for more Blood Mountain hiking?
+Up for some more Blood Mountain beauty?

-Hike West: The rectangular, white-blazed trail running east to west is the Appalachian Trail.
+Hike west: The rectangular, white-blazed trail running east to west is the Appalachian Trail.
 A right turn on the Appalachian Trail hikes westbound to the Blood Mountain summit, visiting a 1920s stacked stone shelter built by the Civilian Conservation Corps at the Blood Mountain peak.

-Hike East: A left turn on the Appalachian Trail hikes eastbound toward Neels Gap, climbing to stunning views at the Wolf Laurel Top and Cowrock Mountain summits.
+Hike east: A left turn on the Appalachian Trail hikes eastbound toward Neels Gap, climbing to stunning views at the Wolf Laurel Top and Cowrock Mountain summits.

-Hike South: Straight ahead, the blue-blazed Freeman Trail circles the southern mid-slope of Blood Mountain, looping to meet the Appalachian Trail.
+Hike south: Straight ahead, the blue-blazed Freeman Trail circles the southern mid-slope of Blood Mountain, looping to meet the Appalachian Trail.